sebkaluzny/docker-machine-ipconfig/README.md

 Place the `docker-machine-ipconfig` script on your path in whatever manner you see fit.

 # Usage
+Warning: This will stomp on and/or delete an existing `/var/lib/boot2docker/bootsync.sh` file.
+There are no checks at the moment to prevent adverse behavior.
+Use responsibly.
+Any pull requests to address this are welcome :)

 ## List running docker-machines' ip addresses
 ```
 $ docker-machine-ipconfig ls